 Onions and/or spring onions

 Multi sow Sturion (a bulb onion variety) 8-10 per cell at the end of February.
-Follow the germination advice for Spinach above by watering the trays and stacking them indoors to germinate.
-Plant them out in mid-March spacing them 20 centimetres or 8 inches with rows at 40 centimetres apart then cover with fleece.
+Water the trays and stack them indoors to germinate.
+The day green shoots appear they need to be placed outside under cover or in a greenhouse.
+Plant them out in mid-March spacing them 20 centimetres or 8 inches with rows at 40 centimetres apart.
+Cover with fleece if you have any.
 Start harvesting for spring onions in the last week of May; thin them out to five per clump to allow them to grow into bulb onions.
 In the first week of July, the leaves should start to bend and yellow.
-Gently push over all of the onion necks to 45-degree angles to prevent them from bolting and allowing the onion bulbs to swell.
+Gently push over all of the onion necks to 45-degree angles to prevent them from bolting and allow the onion bulbs to swell.
 They should be ready for harvest in mid to late July once the leaves are brown.
 Leave to cure in a dry place like a garage. shed or greenhouse for about a month.

 In late February multi sow 4 seeds per module and follow the instructions for germination and growing above for spinach.
 Thin seedlings to one per cell keeping the strongest and discarding the weakest.
 Plant out after 4-6 weeks when plants have developed leaves approximately 10 centimetres apart and cover with fleece.
 The plants can be watered through the fleece without taking the fleece off.
 In the first week of May larger leaves should be ready to harvest weekly by picking rather than cutting to allow stronger regrowth for later harvests.
 Weekly harvests should last for four weeks.